danfinlay/voxel-recorder/README.md

 Must be called each frame for animation to be captured or performances to be displayed.

 ###frameSafe(bool)
 Tells playback engine whether to render every frame regardless of time or not.
-Defaults to false, preserving timing accuracy.

-###unregister(actor)
-Stops recording the given actor in subsequent recordings.

-###removePerformanceBy(actor)
-Removes any performance by the given actor.
+Defaults to true, neglecting timing accuracy but staying wary of what is probably a pretty sketchy playback attempt.
+I would only turn this on if I had a really amazing computer to try it on.